harrislapiroff/chromamine.com/src/posts/my-new-blog.md

 [Jeff]: https://www.jefftk.com/

 [^1]: Hat tip to [Jeff][] for pointing out the relevant acronym to me as well as being a blogging inspiration.
-[^2]: Fuck It Let's Do It – as coined by early aughts blogger Ze Frank.
+[^2]: Fuck It Let's Do It – as coined by aughts vlogger Ze Frank.